-Mobile phones and computers represent major factors behind China’s highest trade surpluses by product, while the United States and Hong Kong placed first and second respectively among trade partners with which the People’s Republic posted the highest positive balances.
+Mobile phones and computers represent major factors driving China’s highest trade surpluses by product, while the United States and Hong Kong placed first and second respectively among trade partners at the expense of which the People’s Republic posted its highest positive trade balances.

-> To put China’s trade surplus metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$1.972 trillion at March 2019.
+To put China’s trade surplus metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$1.972 trillion at March 2019.
 China’s external debt is the equivalent of roughly 5 times the magnitude of its positive international trade balance.

 Top Chinese Trade Balances by Product and Country

 The following 10 leading products generated a surplus subtotal of $510.1 billion for China in its global trade during 2019.
 Metrics listed below highlight China’s strongest competitive advantages over worldwide trading partners for these specific goods.

 - Phone system devices including smartphones: US$181.5 billion (Up 59.1% since 2012)